davidegat/GameOfBacteria/README.md

 # GameOfBacteria
 An educational simple game to show interaction between antbiotics and bacteria.
+Windows Binary available in releases.

 [**README IN ITALIANO**](#italiano)